 Examines various approaches to historical research, major bibliographical tools, varieties of history, and philosophies of history.
 This course applies to the liberal arts speaking-intensive requirement.
 OFFERED: Sem.
-I, 2021-22.
+I, 2022-23.

-2350 Foundation of Public History
+Foundation of Public History 2350

-Required introduction for students in public history, examining the role and function of the public historian, the conditions of the primary settings in which history is presented to the broader public, and contemporary theory and practice in the discipline.
-This course applies to the liberal arts speaking-intensive requirement.
+3 hrs.
+(3, 0) Required introduction for students whose major is history or public history, examining the role and function of the public historian, the conditions of the primary settings in which history is presented to the broader public, and contemporary theory and practice in the discipline.
+This course applies to the liberal arts speakingintensive requirement.
 OFFERED: Sem.
-II, 2021-22.
+II, 2022-23.

-3010 History of Political Thought
+History of Political Thought

 Examination of major works in the development of political thought from ancient Greece through the 20th century.
 Theorists studied include Plato, Aristotle, St. Augustine, Machiavelli, Hobbes, Locke, Rousseau, and Mill.
 Particular emphasis is placed on the practical consequences of ideas for contemporary leaders in politics and society.
 PREREQUISITE: Sophomore standing.
 SAME AS: PHIL/POSC 3010.
 OFFERED: Sem.
-II, 2021-22.
+I, 2023-24.

-3060 History of Christianity
+History of Christianity